Postpartum is hard.

 For an OT with a focus on lactation, this means it is not enough just to have the baby well-fed and gaining weight.
 Because infant feeding involves two people (a co-occupation), the many influences that impact the mother’s health and wellness are also critical to optimal functioning for the family unit.

-The International Board Certified Lactation Certificate (IBCLC) is a more highly advanced certificate, awarded to qualified individuals who are already healthcare professionals (or who have taken healthcare prerequisites), who have completed additional didactic and clinical hours, and who have passed the IBCLC exam.
-IBCLCs are able to manage breastfeeding and lactation for more complex situations: recurring mastitis, suspected tongue tie, etc. I have completed all of the necessary training to become an IBCLC and will sit for the exam in early 2025.
+There are so many, and I know it can be confusing!
+I am an IBCLC or International Board Certified Lactation Consultant (IBCLC).
+This is the “gold standard” of lactation certifications, if you will - a highly advanced certificate, awarded to qualified individuals who are already healthcare professionals (or who have taken healthcare prerequisites), who have completed additional didactic and clinical hours, and who have passed the IBCLC exam.
+IBCLCs are able to manage breastfeeding and lactation for more complex situations: recurring mastitis, suspected tongue tie, etc.

-For clients with out-of-network benefits, services by Rose Duffy Lactation may be reimbursable usually between 50-70%.
+For clients with out-of-network benefits, services by Rose Duffy Lactation may be reimbursable.
 I am happy to provide you with an itemized superbill at the end of our sessions, which you can submit to your insurance.
 (If you have a PPO insurance plan, you are more likely to have out-of-network benefits.
 Check with your insurance provider to verify).

-• Monday, Wednesday, Friday 9:30 a.m. to 2:30 p.m.
-I’m available evenings and weekends as needed by appointment.
+Monday, Wednesday, Friday 9:30 a.m. to 2:30 p.m.
+I’m also available evenings and weekends as needed by appointment.
 Please reach out to me for any scheduling needs.

 Parenting is overwhelming, anxiety-inducing, and even scary.